-A most interesting observation of the results is that different techniques/tools have different specialities.
-For exmaple, BACH is a path-oriented BMC checker, while HyDRA and XSpeed are fixed-point computation based.
+Compared with last year's competition, this year we increase the number of benchmarks and also enhance the difficulty of existing cases as well.
+Similar with last year's result, a most interesting observation of the results is that different techniques/tools have different specialities.
+For example, BACH is a path-oriented BMC checker, while HyDRA and XSpeed are fixedpoint computation based.
 In the experiments, on case like Motorcade, which structure is not very complex but may have many possible execution trajectories.
 BACH finishes the checking quickly, while fixed-point computation based method may have difficulty in the computation.

 On the other hand, the NAV model shows a different story.
 The structure of the model is large.
 There are many potential paths on the structure of the model.
 However, due to the restriction of the flow condition, only one way is possible according to the state computation.
-Therefore, fixed-point computation based method runs very quickly on this case, while BACH has to check all the path and spend a long time.
+Therefore, fixed-point computation based method runs also very quick on this case.